 Alternatively, a walk along the meandering 12 Apostles Pipe Track will give bird watchers plenty of mountain and fynbos birds along with thicket species – bulbuls, boubous and robin-chats.
 Fitter bird watchers can hike up into the wilder parts of Table Mountain for mountain rarities such as ground woodpecker, and should plan a route to include patches of indigenous forest for the Cape’s forest birds such as olive thrush and Cape batis.

 With dozens of indigenous habitats set against natural forest and lawns swept by flocks of geese, guinea fowl and francolin, Kirstenbosch Botanical Gardens is as rewarding for the bird watcher as it is for the botanist.
-Go early before the crowds arrive and keep an eye on the sky above you – forest and jackal buzzards often drift overhead – and don’t forget to ask where the Cape eagle-owls are: the resident pair are often very obliging when it comes to having their photograph taken.
+Go early before the crowds arrive and keep an eye on the sky above you – forest and jackal buzzards often drift overhead – and don’t forget to ask where the Spotted eagle-owls are: the resident pair are often very obliging when it comes to having their photograph taken.

 Beds of flowering heathers and proteas make spotting the Cape’s sunbirds easy and birders usually get all three local species – orange-breasted, malachite and southern double-collared.
-Cape sugarbirds are often seen feeding on protea bushes in the higher areas of the gardens, and every patch of trees is alive with the whoops and whistles of Cape and sombre bulbuls, the southern boubou, olive thrush and Cape robin-chat.
+Cape sugarbirds are often seen feeding on protea bushes in the higher areas of the gardens, and every patch of trees is alive with the whoops and whistles of Cape and sombre greenbuls, the southern boubou, olive thrush and Cape robin-chat.
 Stroll into the dappled embrace of the forest and you should find the Cape batis and – in summer – the paradise flycatcher.

 CAPE OF GOOD HOPE RESERVE